 Types of Pistol Competitions

-Understanding the types of pistol competitions will give you an idea of how to get started in choosing a pistol for competition.
+Understanding the types of pistol competitions will give you an idea of how to get started.
+The best place to start is by choosing a pistol for competition.

 SCSA (Steel Challenge Shooting Association)